*This is a sample chapter from the revised Grand Slam Edition. Cover by IMbeta.

 As the flame shot from Drake’s helmet, Alex snapped her body back and swung the .357 out with the force of a locomotive, driving the jetstream back into his metal face, extinguishing the fire and shattering his jaw.

-A gunshot rang throughout the room, and the steel face mask shot through the large window out into the city, a game tying home run with glass shards for confetti.
+A gunshot rang throughout the room, and Drake’s steel face mask shot through the large window out into the city, a game tying home run with glass shards for confetti.

 As the ringing fell away, it was replaced by Alex’s heavy breathing.
 The audience looked at her in stunned silence.
 She fell to her knees in exhaustion.